thanasiskantas/Control-UROP-Summer-2022/README.md

 3. A report of the project is included, containing all the details and steps of the project

-All rights of this project belong to Athansios Kantas, Henry Haussaman, Ali Orkun Ozkan
+All rights of this project belong to Athansios Kantas, Henry Hausamann, Ali Orkun Ozkan